 A budget is a reminder about priorities and goals.
-Indeed a 2016 FINRA Financial Capability Study reported that people with household budgets are somewhat more likely than those without to be spending less than their income, 44 percent versus 37 percent.1
+Indeed, a FINRA Financial Capability Study reported that people with household budgets, including an emergency fund, are somewhat more likely than those without to be spending less than their income.

 Being late on bills results in late fees, damaged credit reports, and, in worse cases, legal trouble.

 “The most expensive thing someone can do is not pay bills on time,” said Collins.
 “Late fees, interest expenses and other charges can easily add up to a few thousand dollars per year or more.
 Essentially ask yourself, if this item cost 30 percent more, would I still buy it?”